JOHN HOARE'S FAMILY HISTORY |

 It is difficult if not impossible to be sure which member of the family was responsible for a specific building - often the original source refers to 'Cheesman' or 'Mr. Cheesman', and even contemporary records disagree in detail - JH

-born 1801, died 1841.
+Cornelius Cheesman born 1801, died 1841.
 My great-great-great grandfather.
 Appears in Brighton directories as builder around 1832.
-He passed the Christian name on to his son and grandson, both joiners and carpenters.,
+He passed the Christian name on to his son and grandson, both joiners and carpenters.

 he built